the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Five-Year Plan and Gulag have been renamed to State Assembly and Politburo.
 - State Assembly now adds scaling Production yields (in addition to the scaling Culture yields) and counts every 4 population in cities instead of every 5.
 However, it costs 150 Production.
 - Politburo no longer adds Culture/Happiness; it instead adds +3 Production to their Prison Camp/Work Camp replacements and Listening Posts.
-- New UU: Super Mutant (replaces Exo-Trooper, available earlier at Nuclear Fission but requires Atomgrad Project, consumes 2 Uranium + 1 Weapons, loses paradrop)
+- New UU: Super Mutant (replaces Exo-Trooper, available earlier at Nuclear Fission but requires Atomgrad Project, consumes 2 Uranium + 1 Weapons, cannot paradrop)
 - New UBs:
-  - Zemlyanka (replaces Food Store, adds +50 City HP and +1 Food to Camp improvements and Tuber resources on Tundra terrain)
+  - Zemlyanka (replaces Food Store, adds +1 City Strength, +20 City HP, and +1 Food to Camp improvements and Tuber resources on Tundra terrain)
-  - Kolkhoz (replaces Greenhouse, higher maintenance cost, adds 2 Production along with an extra Farmer slot and +1 Production to each Farmer in the city)
+  - Kolkhoz (replaces Greenhouse, adds +2 Production along with an extra Farmer slot and +1 Production to each Farmer in the city, but its maintenance cost is increased by 1)
   - Corrective Colony (replaces Prison Camp, harsher Food penalties but provides 2 extra Slaves, and the penalties are negated by Politburo)
   - Gulag (now replaces Work Camp, no percentage Production bonus but adds 1 Production to Food source tiles, cannot exist alongside a Sharashka)
   - Sharashka (standalone, +3 Science, +10% Science, +1 Science from active Scientists and Engineers in the city, extra +1 Production/Science from Re-Education, consumes Slaves, cannot exist alongside a Gulag, can only have up to 3)